OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ## Merging unaligned source nodes into the workspace

-### Complications in merge

-WORK IN PROGRESS, FOLD INTO FOLLOWING SECTION

-The combined taxonomy U is constructed by adding copies of nodes from S' one at a time to a copy of S.  Nodes of S' therefore map to U in either of two ways: by mapping to a copy of an S-node (via the S'-S alignment), or by mapping to a copy of an S'-node (when there is no S'-S alignment for the S'-node).
+The combined taxonomy U is constructed by adding copies of unaligned nodes from the source taxonomy S' one at a time to the workspace, which initially contains a copy of S.  Nodes of S' therefore correspond to workspace nodes in either of two ways: by mapping to a copy of an S-node (via the S'-S alignment), or by mapping to a copy of an S'-node (when there is no S'-S alignment for the S'-node).

+As described above, each copied S'-node is part of either a graft or an insertion.
+A graft or insertion rooted at r' is attached to the workspace as a child of the nearest common ancestor node of r''s siblings' images.
+A graft is flagged _incertae sedis_ if that NCA is a node other than the parent of the sibling images.
+Insertions by construction never have this property, so an insertion is never flagged _incertae sedis_.

-The following schematic examples illustrate four cases for the treatment of internal S'-nodes:
+The following schematic examples illustrate each of the cases that come up while merging taxonomies.

+1. ((a,b)x,(c,d)y)z + ((c,d)y,(e,f)w)z = ((a,b)x,(c,d)y,(e,f)w)z

+   This is a simple graft.
+The taxon w does not occur in the workspace, so it and its children are copied.
+The workspace copy of w is attached as a sibling of its siblings' images: its sibling is y in S', which is aligned to y in the workspace, so the copy becomes a child of y's parent, or z (in the workspace).

 1. ((a,b)x,(c,d)y)z + (a,b,c,d)z = ((a,b)x,(c,d)y)z

+   No nodes are copied from S' to the workspace because every node in S' is aligned to some node in S - there are no nodes that _could_ be copied.

+1. (a,b,c,d)z + ((a,b)x,(c,d)y)z = ((a,b)x,(c,d)y)z

    Not a problem.
-S' simply has less resolution than S.

-1. (a,b,c,d)z + ((a,b)x,(c,d)y)z = ((a,b)x,(c,d)y)z is fine - S' refines S

-   Not a problem.
-Supposing x and y are unaligned, then x and y from S' refine the classification of z.
+Supposing x and y are unaligned, then x and y from S' insert into the classification of z.
+The workspace gets copies of these two S'-nodes.

-   Example: superfamily Chitonoidea, which is in WoRMS but not in NCBI Taxonomy, refines NCBI Taxonomy.
-Its parent is suborder Chitonina, which is in NCBI (which is higher priority than WoRMS for this part of the tree), and its children are six families that are all in NCBI.
+   Example: superfamily Chitonoidea, which is in WoRMS (S') but not in NCBI Taxonomy (S), inserts into NCBI Taxonomy.
+Its parent is suborder Chitonina, which is in NCBI (i.e. aligned to the workspace), and its children are six families that are all in NCBI (aligned).

 1. ((a,b)x,(c,d)y)z + (a,b,c,d,e)z = ((a,b)x,(c,d)y,?e)z

-   In this situation, we don't where to put the unaligned taxon e from S': in x, in y, or in z (sibling to x and y).
-The solution used here is to add e to z and mark it as 'incertae sedis', which means that e is not a proper child of z: e is somewhere in z but not necessarily disjoint from z's other children.
+   In this situation, we don't know where to put the unaligned taxon e from S': in x, in y, or in z (sibling to x and y).
+The solution used here is to add e to z and mark it as _incertae sedis_ (indicated above by the question mark).

 1. (a,b,c,d,e)z + ((a,b)x,(c,d)y)z = (a,b,c,d,e)z

-   We don't want to lose the fact from the higher priority taxonomy S that e is a proper child of z (i.e. not incertae sedis), so we discard the taxa x and y from S', ignoring what would otherwise have been a refinement.
+   We don't want to lose the fact from the higher priority taxonomy S that e is a proper child of z (i.e. not _incertae sedis_), so we discard nodes x and y, ignoring what would otherwise have been an insertion.

+   So that we have a term for this situation, say that x is _absorbed_ into z.

-   [not such a great technical term: 'absorption' - but code currently says 'merged' and that would be too confusing]
+   [not such a great technical term: 'absorption' - but we need a term.
+The code currently says 'merged' and that would be way too confusing]

-1. ((a,b)x,(c,d)y)z + ((a,c,e)xx,(b,d)yy)z = ((a,b)x,(c,d)y,?e)
+1. ((a,b)x,(c,d)y)z + ((a,c,e)u,(b,d)v)z = ((a,b)x,(c,d)y,?e)

-   If the S' topology is inconsistent with the S topology, we throw away the internal nodes from S'.
-Any leftover taxa are made incertae sedis in the common ancestor of their siblings, which in this case is z.
+   If the S' topology is incompatible with the S topology, we throw away the conflicting internal nodes from S' (u and v).
+   Any leftover taxa (e)
+   are flagged _incertae sedis_ in the attachment point, which in this case is z.

    [example of inconsistency: gbif:7919320 = Helotium, contains Helotium lonicerae and Helotium infarciens, but IF knows Helotium infarciens as a synonym for